opencast/opencast-docker/README.md

 # Languages

 Opencast makes use of [Tesseract](https://github.com/tesseract-ocr/tesseract) to recognize text in videos (ORC) and [Hunspell](https://hunspell.github.io/) to identify spelling mistakes.
-For this both need additional files namely [traningsdata](https://github.com/tesseract-ocr/tessdata) and [dictionaries](http://download.services.openoffice.org/contrib/dictionaries) respectively.
-These images come with files for the English and German language.
+Both need additional files namely [traningsdata](https://github.com/tesseract-ocr/tessdata) and [dictionaries](http://download.services.openoffice.org/contrib/dictionaries) respectively.
+These images come with files for the English language.
 If you need other or more languages you can use Docker Volumes to mount them in the appropriate directories `/usr/share/tessdata` and `/usr/share/hunspell`.

 # References